Does Pumpkin Pie seem a bit boring? Lose your mind and go crazy with Pumpkin Pie Trifle instead. It’s delicious and wonderful for a larger group too!

 - Make an entire pumpkin pie and turn it into a trifle by separating the filling from the crust.

 - Make the crust yourself the night before or buy pre-made crust from the store and bake it.

 - Make the whipped cream and pumpkin pie filling and use shortbread cookies as the base.

 Whichever way you make these trifles, they’ll be a super-memorable part of your holiday party!Print

 - 2 eggs

 - 1 and ½ Tbsp. pumpkin pie spice

 - 1 prepared pie crust, baked (or packaged shortbread cookies)

 - Preheat the oven to 350°F.

 - Mix together the half and half and pumpkin puree.
-Whisk in the eggs, salt, and pumpkin pie spice.
+Whisk in the eggs, brown sugar, salt, and pumpkin pie spice.
 Fill a pie plate with the mixture and place in a deeper baking dish.
 Put hot water in the deep baking dish so that it surrounds the pie plate.
 Bake for 20-25 minutes.